sdmukhtar7709/food-order-system/README.md

-A simple and user-friendly web application that allows users to browse a menu, add items to the cart, place orders, and track status.
+A useful and user-friendly web application that allows users to browse a menu, add items to the cart, place orders, and track status.
 Ideal for restaurants, cafes, or online food startups.